Buffoni/SQWalk/README.md

 matplotlib
 ```

-The phyton implementation of the walker class is contained in ```sqwalk.py```.
+The phyton implementation of the walker class is contained in ```sqwalk.py```.\
 The ```tutorials```  folder contains some tutorial notebooks to familiarize yourself with the
-walker class and review the principal fatures.
+walker class and review the principal fatures.\
 SQWalk can be easily incorporated in any existing pipeline with any custom topology or
 network class, provided the adjacency matrix.
+It can deal both with Continuous-Time ([ref](https://arxiv.org/abs/0905.2942)) and
+Discrete-Time ([ref](https://arxiv.org/abs/1006.5556)) Quantum Walks, usage examples for both classes can be found in the tutorials.

 ### Install
 As of now you need to download the ```sqwalk.py``` file in the same directory where